 Version 1.0 of the ONIX-PL format specification was published in November 2008, and is still the current version.

 Version 1.0 of the ONIX-PL schema, expressed in W3C XML Schema format, is available for download as a ZIP file, including the most recent issue of the ONIX-PL Dictionary.
 It may also be possible to supply schema definitions in RELAX-NG (RNG) and RELAX-NG Compact (RNC) formats for developers who prefer them.
 Please email if you are interested in one of these options.

 From Issue 5 of the ONIX-PL Dictionary, provision has been made to improve the description of facilities which the licensor offers for access to licensed resources after a subscription has been cancelled or the entire license has been terminated.
 Explanatory notes can be downloaded here.

 Open Access materials in ONIX-PL

 Also from Issue 5 there is new provision for dealing with Open Access content included alongside proprietary materials covered by a license agreement.
-A short guide to handling Open Access content in ONIX-PL can be downloaded here.
+This has been extended in Issue 6.
+A short guide to handling Open Access content in ONIX-PL, updated to include features added in Issue 6, can be downloaded here.